 Preserved by divine Providence through a lifetime of trial and danger, he finally died in his own quarters at Alexandria during the reign of the Emperor Valens (373).
 Athanasius enriched Christian literature with many important works, some pointed toward piety and edification, others polemical and dogmatic in nature.
 He ruled the Church of Alexandria for forty-six years.

-Bishop arguing with a pagan; bishop holding an open book; bishop standing over a defeated heretic.
-Things to Do:
+Often Portrayed As: Bishop arguing with a pagan; bishop holding an open book; bishop standing over a defeated heretic.

 - If you are feeling academic you might like to read Ecclesiastical History by Salaminius Hermias Sozomenus.